How to Apply Polycrylic Without Streaks

 Use a new can of polycrylic.
 Polycrylic only lasts so long before it gets too thick to use.
 For this reason, I prefer buying smaller cans.

 Avoid painting in humid weather.
-Although polycrylic does better than any other top coat in humidity, it makes your job so much harder because it takes forever to dry.
+Although polycrylic does better than any other topcoat in humidity, it makes your job so much harder because it takes forever to dry.

-If you can’t avoid painting in humid weather, give it plenty of time to dry between coats and don’t paint over wet spots.
+If you can’t avoid painting in humid weather, give it plenty of time to dry between coats, and don’t paint over wet spots.

 Use thinner coats.
 Thinner coats of paint dry faster.
+Thicker coats are more likely to end up with drips.

 Use a matte finish.
 Shiny finishes show more flaws.
 A matte finish will minimize any flaws.